Night (1930 film)

 Night is a Silly Symphonies animated Disney short film.
 It was released in 1930 by Columbia Pictures.

 Summary

-The short opens to Piano Sonata No. 14 (Beethoven), the Moonlight Sonata.
-The sonata is hummed by the moon.
-Subsequently, several pairs of animals (owls, insects) dance to the sound of the sonata.
-Fireflies, while flying, also turn on their lights to the sound of the music.
-Mosquitoes and a frog walk on a lake to the sound of the music, although the frog eats the mosquitoes with its long tongue.
-The frog swims towards a leaf to woo a female frog, while another frog conducts a small symphony orchestra of frogs.
+Ripples on the water dance, the moon sings along.
+A male owl flies to a female owls tree, the two court until the male kisses the female, which gets angry at the male and punches his feathers out.
+Moths fly around a flame, one moth taunts the flame before it subsequently gets burnt. fireflies blink their lights in harmony, two fireflies dance together.
+Three mosquitos stalk a frog, they bite it, yet the frog eats them.
+The frogs finds a female of his kind and sets up a small orchestra of a lean frog, a toad, and three small frogs, however, some fish interrupt the moment.
+The male frog does a solo to the female, and unlike the owl, he succeeds in wooing the female.
+They jump and kiss until they fall down a waterfall, ending the film.

 Reception

 Variety (May 14, 1930): "Another of those Silly Symphonies from the Disney pen, and very good.
 Plenty funny, this one, with some new animation tricks to intrigue the trade as well as the public.
 It can play to any capacity and click.
 Script layout is episodic, change in characters coinciding with the switch in melodies.
 Principal innovation accompanies the well-known "Glow Worm" tune, fireflies in flight lighting up in cadence with the music.
 As far as known it's the first time in any cartoon for this effect.
 Otherwise, the moon "tra-la's" an accompaniment as its beams frolic on the water, there are a couple of comedy owls, and a bullfrog chorus which slightly slows up the pace but which can be cut at will without smearing the main impression.
 A trio of mosquitoes and a pair of ingenuous prancing bugs, unfolding the well-known mannerisms of hoofers, add to the merit of the reel.
 Old folks, as well as the kids, have evidenced a strong liking for this series.
 They won't be disappointed in Night."

 Motion Picture News (June 28, 1930): "Clever: A lot of fun in this nonsensical cartoon.
 Owls performing jazz steps on water lilies; wasps turning collegiate; and even the man in the moon going in for the shimmy.
 Nicely synchronized and extremely diverting.
 Fine for any bill and particularly adaptable for hot weather entertainment.
 Recommended with no reservations."